Skip to content

 False

-whether to print information about all filesystem changes in rust to stdout.
+whether to print information about all filesystem changes in rust to stdout, if None will use the WATCHFILES_DEBUG environment variable.

 raise_interrupt bool